Medieval Journey | Rhodes to Lipsi to Kos 10-Day Itinerary

 - Kastro Nerantzias – The Castle of Knights

-- Archeological Museum – Reopened in 2017 after four years of renovations, the two-story building on Eleftherias Square that houses the Archaeological Museum of Kos is a protected monument of the Italian occupation era (1912-1943), built-in 1935.
-The museum boasts a rich collection of antiquity artifacts up until the late Roman era.
-The most significant sculptures and mosaics are displayed on the ground floor and in the museum’s atrium.
+- Archeological Museum – Two-story building on Eleftherias Square that houses the Archaeological Museum of Kos is a protected monument of the Italian occupation era (1912-1943), built-in 1935.
+The museum boasts a rich collection of antiquity artifacts until the late Roman era.

 - Ancient Kos Town (Agora).
-This area was exposed by a devastating earthquake in 1933.
+This area was exposed when a devastating earthquake occurred in 1933.
 Ancient Kos Town occupies a vast area south of the Medieval Castle.
-Back in the 4th century BC, this was the first town ever laid out in blocks.
+In the 4th century BC, this was the first town ever laid out in blocks.
 In addition, you can still discern the original town plan, even though it’s very overgrown.
-See landmarks such as a massive columned stoa and the ruins of a Shrine of Aphrodite, Temple of Hercules, and a Christian basilica.
+See landmarks such as a massive columned stoa and the ruins of the Shrine of Aphrodite, the Temple of Hercules, and a Christian basilica.

 You make the memories.
 We make the arrangements.